ON-CHIP

 Research program

-Pushing the boundaries of neural modeling, the ON-Chip system will, for the first time, incorporate cells from the monocyte-phagocyte lineage, introducing microglial components into a complex glia-neuron interface.
-Leveraging genetically encoded biosensors for real-time monitoring of RGC homeostasis, the platform will enable dynamic assessment of optic nerve functionality.
-By integrating disease-relevant conditions such neuroinflammation and elevated intraocular pressure and patient-specific genetic risk factors, ON-Chip will offer a powerful, personalized model of glaucoma pathophysiology.
-This system will be ideally suited for drug screening, gene therapy validation, and regenerative medicine applications.
+By using genetically encoded sensors that enable real-time monitoring of retinal ganglion cell homeostasis, the platform will allow dynamic assessment of optic nerve functionality.
+By combining clinically relevant pathological conditions such as neuroinflammation or elevated intraocular pressure with patient-specific genetic risk factors, ON-Chip will constitute a unique and personalised model of glaucoma pathophysiology.
+This system will be particularly well suited for pharmacological screening, gene therapy validation and applications in regenerative medicine.

 In summary, the ON-Chip platform represents a transformative step in glaucoma research, combining technological innovation with biological relevance to deepen our understanding of disease mechanisms and accelerate the development of targeted therapies.

-This ambitious project brings together three leading French neuroscience institutes—Institut de la Vision, NeuroSpin (NeuroSU), and the Institut du Cerveau (ICM)—each contributing complementary expertise in microfluidics, organoid biology, and neurodegeneration.
-Their geographic proximity and established collaborations will ensure fluid communication and effective coordination throughout the project.
+This ambitious project brings together three leading French neuroscience institutes: the Institut de la Vision, NeuroSpin (NeuroSU) and the Institut du Cerveau (ICM), which will contribute their complementary expertise in microfluidic engineering, organoid biology and neurodegenerative disease modelling.

 Plus de projets